 In order for a customer to want to come back, you need to demonstrate value and integrity.
 You also need to provide plenty of useful information and insight a customer can use after they’ve converted.

 By offering an extra level of guidance and showcasing how other customers have used your product or service to solve particular pain points and overcome specific issues, you will ensure customer loyalty over a longer period of time.

 Case studies and use cases are great vessels for this kind of content.
 That’s especially when you’re able to share real-life data from actual customers.
 This is what Ad Badger does with their case studies, showing actual figures and the personal experiences of satisfied clients.

 Sometimes, all you need to do is capture the attention of a visitor before they leave.
 Perhaps you have a special offer that they may not have seen.
 Perhaps you can offer a discount or a freebie if they choose to make another purchase.

-An exit intent popup is a great way to provide your visitors one more chance to convert.
+An exit popup is a great way to provide your visitors with one more chance to convert.
 You can easily add it to your website, where it will serve as an additional touchpoint before someone clicks off.
 As such, it can raise both your conversion and retention rates significantly.

 By focusing on improving your customer retention rate, you can improve your bottom line as well as your user experience.
 Happy customers are loyal customers.
 By giving them what they want, preempting any objections and questions, and providing value, you’ll deepen their relationship with your brand and will avoid losing your customers.